-That class ID points to IELOAD.DLL file that is located in
+That class ID points to IELOAD.DLL file that is located in Windows System folder.

-from the one that has the BANNER.HTM and worm's DLL) and reports that it has been installed and sends country info there.
+After that the worm opens a connection to a website (different from the one that has the BANNER.HTM and worm's DLL) and reports that it has been installed and sends country info there.

 Then the worm gets user's SMTP information (account, e-mail, user name) from the Registry, opens users Windows Address Book file, reads it and send e-mails to all found e-mail addreses.